 Plane Travel with Baby: Carry-On Luggage Items

-If I traveled alone, I always made sure that I brought no more than a carry-on suitcase, baby’s diaper bag, and a stroller.
+If I traveled alone, I always made sure that I brought no more than a carry-on suitcase, a baby’s diaper bag, and a stroller.
 And that’s for both me and the baby.
 Once I brought an extra bag and let me tell you – it was a nightmare!

 Essentials for Baby: